danube-messaging/danube/info/iceberg_storage_implementation_plan.md

   - `danube-iceberg-storage/src/catalog/glue_catalog.rs`: Added a clear `not implemented` error for `commit_add_files` with guidance to use REST for commits.
   - `danube-iceberg-storage/src/topic_writer.rs`: Switched `flush_batch()` to call `commit_add_files` with a `DataFile` for the written Parquet instead of synthesizing snapshots and calling `update_table`.

+- Implemented reader incremental processing and Parquet read path (initial version):
+  - `danube-iceberg-storage/src/topic_reader.rs`:
+    - Enumerates new Parquet files by listing `{topic}/data` in the configured `ObjectStore`, prevents duplicates with an in-memory `seen_files` set, and reads files concurrently with the configured semaphore and prefetch queue.
+    - Reads Parquet bytes using `ParquetRecordBatchReaderBuilder` and converts Arrow `RecordBatch` rows to `StreamMessage`.

 - Notes:
-  - Reader incremental scan and Parquet reading are next to leverage the new concurrency/prefetch.
+  - Reader incremental scan currently uses object store prefix listing for new files.
+Next step is to strictly parse Iceberg manifest lists/manifests for added/deleted files and sequence numbers.
+  - Glue commit is not implemented; use REST catalog for committing data in this phase.
   - Parquet compression/encoding is still at defaults; expose via config in a later step.
-  - Glue commit is not implemented; use REST catalog for committing data in this phase.

 ## Remaining Work (Tracking Checklist)